 Here are some tips to make working from home a success.

 1. Create a Dedicated Workspace

 Yes, you could lie on your bed with your laptop or sit on the couch for the day, but that doesn’t mean that you should.
 It doesn’t put you in the right headspace—not to mention all the physical issues it can cause for your back, neck, and posture.

 Create a space that’s just for working in.
 If you have a spare room you can use for working, great.
 If not, a dining table or personal desk will work too.
+You can also consider investing in a standing desk and some comfortable shoe insoles so you can alternate between sitting and standing throughout the day.
 You want to create both a physical and mental space that’s conducive to working.